Mitchellpkt/chess_computer_perception/README.md

 -  Red reperesents undefended pieces (pale = pawn, bright = piece)
 -  Border width correlates with number of defenders

+*(Warning: rightmost panel contains some incorrectly-colored squares, whoops.
+To be fixed)

 ![images/defense_rep.png](images/defense_rep.png)

 Note: tentative application of `dhash` would likely not work great with border width for passing information, so this may need to change.